 Brother James Wisecaver, SM, shares his experiences, thoughts, and impressions with Marianists who are concerned with involving themselves with the emerging multicultural faces of America.
 Cultural characteristics inherent in the behavior of Anglo-Americans and several immigrant peoples will be described.

-American Catholic spirituality draws its most distinctive genius from the high ideals of the American ethos.
-Freedom is the ideal that will link Marianist spirituality and American Catholic spirituality.
+According to Brother Lawrence J. Cada, SM, "American Catholic spirituality draws its most distinctive genius from the high ideals of the American ethos.
+Freedom is the ideal that will link Marianist spirituality and American Catholic spirituality."

 Are Marianists part of a Social Movement Organization?
 Explore this edition of "Marianist Soundings," which has a focus on the laity, and decide for yourself.
 (Articles by Carol Ramey and Alexander P. Orlowski.)